kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

 ```

 ### Create the pipeline
-The pipeline is created by defining an decorator.
+The pipeline is created by defining a decorator.
 The dsl decorator is provided via the pipeline SDK. `dsl.pipeline` defines a decorator for Python functions which returns a pipeline.

 ```python
 @dsl.pipeline(